sofia-calgaro/ZeroNuFit.jl/docs/src/config.md

 This will add parameters `${bkg_name}_slope` or similar to the model (and then call them).
 This names therefore must correspond to the names in the functions in `fitting.jl`.
 To add a new shape simply define a new method in `fitting.jl` and a new logical condition in `get_bkg_pdf` in `likelihood.jl`.

-> [!NOTE]
+!!! note

-> If these keys are not provided the model defaults to a uniform uncorrelated background.
+    If these keys are not provided the model defaults to a uniform uncorrelated background.